Law in the Internet Society

 Fashion Aesthetics

 Throughout the 1990s and 2000s, Black designers and musicians drove popular fashion.
 Y2K was a fashion aesthetic that began during the mid-1990s and lasted until the early 2000s.
-Y2K is named after the Y2K bug and is inspired by futurism, space exploration and technologic advancement.
+Y2K is named after the Y2K bug and is inspired by futurism, space exploration and technological advancement.
 The aesthetic was pioneered by Black musicians Aaliyah, Missy Elliot, and TLC.
 McBling was a fashion aesthetic that lasted from the early 2000s until the late 2000s.
 McBling? is inspired by consumerism, excess and celebrity culture.
 The aesthetic was pioneered by Black designers Dapper Dan and Kimora Lee Simons and Black musicians Missy Elliot, Eve and LL Cool J.

 Legal Solutions